struts-community-plugins/struts2-cloud-support/struts2-aws-lambda-support-example/README.md

 This example AWS Lambda function demonstrate how to create a simple Lambda function to manage orders.

 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
-The `sam.yaml` file in the root folder contains the application definition
+The `sam.yaml` file in the root folder contains the application definition.

 ## Installation
 To build and install the sample application you will need [Maven](https://maven.apache.org/) and the [AWS CLI](https://aws.amazon.com/cli/) installed on your computer.